 How to Get Started

 If you are ready to start using Photogrammetry for eCommerce, Gaming, VR applications, 3D printing, or even just as a hobby, it is really easy to get started!
 All you need is a computer with a good graphics card and decent memory (at least 8 GB for small projects), a couple of free programs (Meshroom & Meshlab are great starting points), and a decent digital camera (even high-end smartphones will work well) and software to edit the metadata.
-Alternatively, consider engaging an experienced 3D Scanning and editing consultant like Manipal Technologies for a turnkey approach.
+Alternatively, consider engaging an experienced 3D Scanning and editing consultant like Manipal Digital Systems for a turnkey approach.
 Manipal’s helpful consultants will walk you through exactly what you need for your setup, how to take your photos, and how to send them in.
 From there, you get back neatly edited, clean 3D object files.
 They will also help you understand how you will need to export them and enable you to optimize your entire workflow so you can focus on your creativity!